2nd April 2019

 How to Brush your Teeth according to a Dental Hygienist

 Thought you knew everything about brushing your teeth?
 What if you’ve been missing these vital cues the whole time?
-Here are our top tips from our dental hygienist on how to brush teeth, amongst other valuable oral hygiene habits.

 How to brush your teeth correctly